albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 ---

-# What is a Dockerfile?
+# What is a _Dockerfile_?

-A text file, usually named `Dockerfile`, that contains a set of instructions (used to create the Docker image)
+- A text file, usually named `Dockerfile`, that contains a set of instructions, used to create the Docker image

+- The _Dockerfile_ is the source file used to create the Docker image

 ---

-# What does a Dockerfile look like?
+# How does a _Dockerfile_ look like?

-Following is a typical _Dockerfile_ that hosts a Java 8 application:
+- Following is a typical _Dockerfile_ that hosts a Java 8 application:

   ```dockerfile
   FROM adoptopenjdk:8u262-b10-jre-hotspot